 Follow these guidelines to help manage your pain at home.

-• Take your medicines as directed and as needed.
+- Take your medicines as directed and as needed.

-• Call your healthcare provider if the medicine prescribed for you does not help your pain.
+- Call your healthcare provider if the medicine prescribed for you does not help your pain.

-• Do not drive or drink alcohol while you’re taking prescription pain medicine.
+- Do not drive or drink alcohol while you’re taking prescription pain medicine.
 Some prescription pain medicines can make you drowsy (very sleepy).
 Alcohol can make the drowsiness worse.

-• You’ll have less pain and need less pain medicine as your incision heals.
+You’ll have less pain and need less pain medicine as your incision heals.
 An over-the-counter pain reliever will help with aches and discomfort.
 Acetaminophen (Tylenol®) and ibuprofen (Advil or Motrin) are examples of over-the-counter pain relievers.

-• Follow your healthcare provider’s instructions for stopping your prescription pain medicine.
+- Follow your healthcare provider’s instructions for stopping your prescription pain medicine.

-• Do not take too much of any medicine.
+- Do not take too much of any medicine.
 Follow the instructions on the label or from your healthcare provider.

-• Read the labels on all the medicines you’re taking.
+- Read the labels on all the medicines you’re taking.
 This is very important if you’re taking acetaminophen.
 Acetaminophen is an ingredient in many over-the-counter and prescription medicines.
 Taking too much can harm your liver.
 Do not take more than one medicine that has acetaminophen without talking with a member of your care team.

-• Pain medicine should help you get back to your usual activities.
+- Pain medicine should help you get back to your usual activities.
 Take enough to do your activities and exercises comfortably.
 You may have a little more pain as you start to be more active.

-• Keep track of when you take your pain medicine.
+- Keep track of when you take your pain medicine.
 It works best 30 to 45 minutes after you take it.
 Taking it when you first have pain is better than waiting for the pain to get worse.

 How can I prevent constipation?

 Talk with your healthcare provider about how to prevent and manage constipation.
-You can also follow the guidelines below.
+You can also follow these guidelines.

-• Go to the bathroom at the same time every day.
+- Go to the bathroom at the same time every day.
 Your body will get used to going at that time.
-If you feel like you need to go, though, don’t put it off.
+But if you feel like you need to go, don’t put it off.

-• Try to use the bathroom 5 to 15 minutes after meals.
+- Try to use the bathroom 5 to 15 minutes after meals.
 After breakfast is a good time to go.
 That’s when the reflexes in your colon are strongest.

-• Slowly increase the fiber in your diet to 25 to 35 grams per day.
-If you have an ostomy or have had recent bowel surgery, check with your healthcare provider before making any changes in your diet.
-Foods high in fiber include:
+- Slowly increase the fiber in your diet to 25 to 35 grams per day.
+Unpeeled fruits and vegetables, whole grains, and cereals contain fiber.
+If you have an ostomy or recently had bowel surgery, ask your healthcare provider before changing your diet.

-• Both over-the-counter and prescription medications are available to treat constipation.
-Check with your healthcare provider before taking any medications for constipation, especially if you have an ostomy or have had bowel surgery.
+Both over-the-counter and prescription medicines can treat constipation.
+Ask your healthcare provider before taking any medicine for constipation.
+This is very important if you have an ostomy or have had bowel surgery.
 Follow the instructions on the label or from your healthcare provider.
-Examples of over-the-counter medications for constipation include:
+Examples of over-the-counter medicines for constipation are:

-• Docusate sodium (Colace®).
-This is a stool softener (medication that makes your bowel movements softer) that causes few side effects.
+- Docusate sodium (Colace®).
+This is a stool softener (medicine that makes your bowel movements softer) that causes few side effects.
 You can use it to help prevent constipation.
-Don’t take it with mineral oil.
+Do not take it with mineral oil.

-• Polyethylene glycol (MiraLAX®).
-This is a laxative (medication that causes bowel movements) that causes few side effects.
+- Polyethylene glycol (MiraLAX®).
+This is a laxative (medicine that causes bowel movements) that causes few side effects.
 Take it with 8 ounces (1 cup) of a liquid.
 Only take it if you’re already constipated.

-• Senna (Senokot®).
+- Senna (Senokot®).
 This is a stimulant laxative, which can cause cramping.
 It’s best to take it at bedtime.
 Only take it if you’re already constipated.

-If any of these medications cause diarrhea (loose, watery bowel movements), stop taking them.
-You can start again if needed.
+If any of these medicines cause diarrhea (loose, watery bowel movements), stop taking them.
+You can start again if you need to.

-For more information, read the resource Constipation.
+For more information, read the resource Managing Constipation.

 Can I shower?